segmentio/segment-docs/src/connections/schema-unique-limits.md

 ---
-title: "How many unique events and properties can be logged in my Segment Schema table?"
+title: Are there limits on my Segment Schema?
 ---

 **How many unique events can be logged in my Segment Schema table?**